Need to talk? Call 1800 882 436.

 Key facts

-• Sleep is very important for the growth and development of your baby.
+• Sleep is very important for your baby's growth and development.

-• Babies' sleep cycles differ from adult sleep cycles, with more 'active' or REM sleep.
+• Babies' sleep cycles are different from adult sleep cycles, with more 'active' or REM sleep.

-• As your child grows, their sleep patterns will change.
+• As your child grows, their sleep patterns and needs will change.

 Why is sleep important for my baby?

 Sleep is very important for your baby's growth and development.
-It helps to form and improve their:
+It helps form and improve their:

 How do baby sleep patterns differ from adult sleep patterns?